citrus327/citrus327/README.md

 👋 Hi, I'm a full-stack developer with 8 years of experience from China.

-I build projects based on market needs and my personal interests, currently building my own product.
+I build projects based on market needs and my personal interests.

 ## Sites